nat-lang/nat/README.md

 >>> False
 ```

 **Type driven predicate abstraction** requires a construct that will be unfamiliar to anyone with a background purely in computer science.
 In Nat, binders have a semantics of their own: to introduce a solitary binder over the variable `x`, write `\x`.
-To eliminate it, apply it, as if it were a function, to an arbitrary expression.
-This will produce a function that binds any free occurences of `x` in its body.
-As a practical matter, Nat only allows first-class binders as the expression nodes of trees, but since trees reduce to lambdas under the hood, first-class binders are fully integrated into Nat's semantics.
+To eliminate it, apply it, as if it were a function, to an arbitrary expression `e`.
+This will produce a function that binds any free occurences of `x` in `e`.
+As a practical matter, Nat only allows first-class binders as the expression nodes of trees, but since trees reduce to lambdas under the hood, binders are fully integrated into Nat's semantics.

 ```
-// a tree with a binding child and a free variable child let tree = [undef [\x][x]]
+// a tree with a binding child and a free variable child let tree = [undef [\x] [x]]

 // pattern match on the type of a binder let TDPA = \l.\r. tycase (l, r) of